KurtPrimavera/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
+<h1>osTicket: Navigating the Ticket Lifecycle from Initial Intake to Final Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial offers an in-depth exploration of the ticket lifecycle within the open-source help desk ticketing system, osTicket.
+It covers each critical stage, starting from the initial intake of support requests, through categorization and prioritization, to the final resolution and closure of tickets.
+Readers will gain valuable insights into best practices for effectively managing support tickets, streamlining communication, and improving response times, ultimately enhancing overall customer satisfaction.<br />

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure (Virtual Machines/Compute): Cloud platform used for deploying and managing virtual machines, enabling scalable resources for application hosting.
-- Remote Desktop
+- Remote Desktop: Protocol utilized for remote access and management of virtual machines, allowing users to interact with the Windows environment seamlessly.
-- Internet Information Services (IIS)
+- Internet Information Services (IIS): Web server software used to host and manage web applications, including osTicket, providing essential features for application deployment.
-- osTicket
+- osTicket: Open-source help desk ticketing system employed for managing support requests, facilitating efficient communication between users and support teams.

 <h2>Operating Systems Used </h2>

-- Windows 10</b> (21H2) (Virtual Machines)
+- Windows 10 (21H2): Deployed on virtual machines for running applications and testing environments.
-- macOS Sonoma (Host)
+- macOS Sonoma: The host operating system used for managing and accessing virtual machines.

 <h2>Ticket Lifecycle Stages</h2>

 - Intake